RyannKim327/Google-Scholar-Scrape/Readme.md

 ```
 ---
 ### Other matters
-> This is not the official api for
+> This is not the official api of google scholar not package created, it is just a webscraped package created for educational purposes.
+I

 ---
 ### License